DataFire/Integrations/integrations/generated/azure_datalake_analytics_job/README.md

   * related [JobRelationshipProperties](#jobrelationshipproperties)
   * result `string` (values: None, Succeeded, Cancelled, Failed): The result of job execution or the current result of the running job.
   * startTime `string`: The start time of the job.
-  * state `string` (values: Accepted, Compiling, Ended, New, Queued, Running, Scheduling, Starting, Paused, WaitingForCapacity): The job state.
+  * state `string` (values: Accepted, Compiling, Ended, New, Queued, Running, Scheduling, Starting, Paused, WaitingForCapacity, Yielded, Finalizing): The job state.
 When the job is in the Ended state, refer to Result and ErrorMessage for details.
   * submitTime `string`: The time the job was submitted to the service.
   * submitter `string`: The user or account that submitted the job.
   * tags `object`: The key-value pairs used to add additional metadata to the job information.
 (Only for use internally with Scope job type.)